YosysHQ/picorv32/README.md

 #### retirq

 Return from interrupt.
 This instruction copies the value from `q0` to the program counter and re-enables interrupts.
-The Instruction is encoded under the `custom0` opcode:
+This instruction is encoded under the `custom0` opcode:

     0000010 00000 00000 000 00000 0001011
-    f7      f5    rs    f3  rd    opcode
+    f7      rs2   rs    f3  rd    opcode

 Example assembler code using the `custom0` mnemonic: